TheExtensionLab/StatusColors/README.md

 # StatusColors
-Adds colours to Magento Statuses.
+Adds colours to Magento Order Statuses, so that merchants can see at a glace what status an order is on.
+(Avaliable for Magento versions 1.6 upwards)

 Compatibility
 -------------